ghivert/grille-pain/README.md

 Displaying a toast is as simple as `toast.toast("Content")`, or you can build your custom toast.
 [The documentation is hosted on hex](https://hexdocs.pm/grille_pain).

+## Sticky toasts

+Displaying toasts are cool, but sometimes you need to display a toast that is always visible. `grille_pain` got you covered!
+Simply set `sticky` in your toast options, and your toast will be sticky!
+What if you want to hide it? `notify` will help you get the ID of the toast, and `hide` will hide the toast properly!

 ## Styling

 Toasts are styled by default, except for fonts.
 To define a font that suits you,